RBC Heritage Golf Tournament 2026: Complete Guide to Hilton Head’s Signature PGA Event

 Economic Facts

-The RBC Heritage plays a significant role in driving the region’s economy:
+The RBC Heritage Golf Tournament plays a significant role in driving the region’s economy:

-Annual Economic Impact: The tournament has generated an economic impact of $130+ million into South California’s economy each year, driven by hospitality, tourism, retail spending, and global media exposure tied to the PGA tour.
+• Annual Economic Impact: The tournament has generated an economic impact of $130+ million into South Carolina’s economy in many years, driven by hospitality, tourism, retail spending, and global media exposure tied to the PGA Tour.

 Key Facts About Heritage Golf Tournament